 rdBPtools Tutorial 5.1 – Introduction to SIDs

-Sids are a way of describing a Static Mesh along with some its rendering settings such as Material Overrides, Reverse Culling, Culling Distances, Spawn Type, Collision and a Unique ID.
+Sids are a way of describing a Static Mesh along with some its rendering settings such as Material Overrides, Reverse Culling, Culling Distances, Spawn Type, Collision, a Unique ID, and a Group name.

-There are various ways of building sids – from existing StaticMeshes, StaticMeshComponents, rdInstance classes and building them manually.
+There are various ways of building sids – from existing StaticMeshes, StaticMeshComponents, Actors, DataLayers and rdInstance classes, or building them manually from one of the Make functions.
+In rdInst you have functions to spawn any sid just from its sid.

 Both rdBPtools and rdInst build their reference tables from sids now – they’re even slightly faster than the previous system and require very little memory and setup overhead.